3D Print Not Sticking To Bed? How to Fix First Layer

 Your 3D print not sticking to the heated bed is one of the most common issues with many 3D printers.

-Most failures of filament not sticking to the bed stem from a poor first layer – which can happen for a variety of sneaky reasons!
+Most failures of filament not sticking to the bed stem from a poor first layer – which is almost always caused by either print bed issues or incorrect print settings.

 Reasons 3D Prints Fail to Stick to Build Plate